dhis2/training-docs/content/design_for_data_use/tg_legends.md

 STOP - Perform Exercise 2

 1. Show how to create legends
-2. Create the legend for gross enrollment.
+2. Create the legend for EPI - Coverage.
 As you are creating the legend, make sure to discuss that legend values must be overlapping along with how DHIS2 treats the start and end values when classifying data
    1. 0-40 (color : red #FA0000)
    2. 40-80 (color : yellow or #FAC027)
    3. 80-120 (color : green or #058304)
    4. 120-1000 (color : gray or #D1CBC1)
-3. Review how to add a legend to a data element or indicator in maintenance
+3. Review how to add a legend to a data element or indicator in maintenance.
 4. Use the legend to produce a chart or map
 - Visualization : Bar Chart/pivot table/thematic map
 - Data Type : Indicator
-- Indicator group : EMIS - Enrolment
+- Indicator group : EPI
-- Indicator : EMIS - Enrolment in primary
+- Indicator : EPI - BCG Coverage(%)
 - Period : This Year
-- Org unit : The Gambia Districts
+- Org unit : The Lao PDR Districts
-- Legend : Predefined legend - yourinitials_Gross Enrolment
+- Legend : Predefined legend - yourinitials_EPI Coverage

 STOP - Perform Exercise 3